 While the lessons count towards the 30-hour classroom requirement students must fulfill to earn their learner’s permit, the platform (thankfully) doesn’t replace practice behind the wheel.
 After passing, students still need to book appointments with a state-appointed facility so they can take their actual driving tests.

-Last year, the company raised $4.7 million in seed funding to help it expand nationwide according to a Silicon Hills News article.
+The company announced today that it raised $4 million in a series A funding round co-led by existing investors Silverton Partners and FloodGate.
+The funds will be used to expand the company into new industries that require professional certifications, while continuing to grow its driver’s ed program state by state, it said in a press release.
+Last year, the company raised $4.7 million in seed funding to help it expand nationwide, according to a Silicon Hills News article.
 It was a major victory for company founder and CEO Blake Garrett, who came up with the idea for Aceable after pitching another endeavor to a colleague: trivia question apps for books.

 “He said, you just need to stop doing this ... this is not a good idea,” Garrett says.
 “It felt like someone punched you in the stomach as hard as they could.”

 His colleague urged him to apply the same model to a topic that required actual, quantifiable learning in an area primed for an upgrade.
 That’s when the lightbulb went off.

 Teens spend a ton of time on their mobile devices and the majority of them take driver’s ed, a notoriously outdated process.
 Why not revamp the content and put it on mobile devices, so students can actually engage with the lessons?

 From the beginning, the idea behind Aceable was to “to deliver an experience that resonates with your audience,” says the 32-year-old entrepreneur.